seth-1/seth-1.github.io/tutorials.md

 # Outcome

 The aim of this tutorial is to show you the basics of the R programming language.
-Try out the examples in this tutorial by **typing** the content of the code blocks into your script.
+Try out the examples in this tutorial by **typing** the content of the code blocks into your script and executing it.

 #### Goals